henriqueramosqs/NodeJs-Apache/README.md

   &nbsp; This code describes the configuring and executing process of a Node.Js application for an Apache server.
   <br>
    <br>
-  &nbsp; &nbsp; ps: This repository was created as support material for the tutorial found in: https://youtu.be/D06nEC6G8M0
+  &nbsp; ps: This repository was created as support material for the tutorial found in: https://youtu.be/D06nEC6G8M0
 ## Technologies used

 <img align="left" alt="nodejs" src="https://img.shields.io/badge/node.js%20-%2343853D.svg?&style=for-the-badge&logo=node.js&logoColor=white" />